rareearthquantum/SparshHonoursProject/README.md

 ## First Install

-To (locally) reproduce this project, do the following (NOTE: the `instantiate` command might take a while to precompile the packages; up to 20+ minutes):
+To (locally) reproduce this project, do the following:
+(NOTE: the `instantiate` command might take some time to precompile the packages depending on your internet connection and computer specs; up to 20+ minutes)
 ```
 terminal> cd path/to/where/you/want/to/put/it/
 terminal> git clone https://github.com/rareearthquantum/SparshHonoursProject.git